gkatanacio/marvel-characters-api/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Make](https://www.gnu.org/software/make/)

 There is a make target (`make build`) to build a binary which can be targeted for a particular execution environment.
-Environment variables are used for configuration.
+Environment variables are used for app configuration.

 Go to [Quick Start](#quick-start)!